triton-inference-server/model_analyzer/docs/config.md

 ```

 Note that in the above configuration, it will not sweep through any of the
 parameters.
-The reason is that both `instance_group` and `preferred_batch_size`
+The reason is that `instance_group` accepts a list by default.
-accept a list by default.
 Sweeping thorough different parameters can be achieved
 using the configuration below:
 ```yaml
 model_repository: /path/to/model/repository/